simbar1123/stlGenerator/README.md

 ## Operation
 The program will operate and be used as described below...
 - User should be able to enter any two variable expression, such as `(x-2)^2+(y-2)^2+2`.
 - The program should understand and support various mathematical operations, including addition, subtraction, multiplication, division and power function, including fractional values for root functions.
-Support for additional mathematical operations - exponent, trignometric functions, etc. may be added as a bonus.
+Support for additional mathematical operations - exponent, trignometric functions, etc. may be added for a bonus.
 - Once the desired expression is entered, clicking the 'Generate STL' button should begin the process of generating and displaying corresponding STL.
   * The program will process the expression to generate a point cloud with sufficient granularity so it fairly represents details of the geometry.
+  * The extents/limits of the point cloud should be sufficient to fairly represent details of the geometry.
   * Convert the point cloud into a STL mesh.
   * The STL mesh will then be rendered in the display window.
+  * (For a bonus, the app may include additional visual elements to control the size and granularity of the mesh)
 - Once generated, the user can click the 'Download' button to cause the generated STL to be downloaded.
 ## Requirements
 - The app may be developed using any framework/programming language the user is comfortable with (although Python is our preferred language).